 The Inner Circle

 To really invoke the symbolic power of the circle during your ceremony you can mark out a second Ceremonial Circle within the Outer Circle.
-This is the space into which you and your partner step as individuals and leave as a married couple; where you speak your vows, exchange rings and are married.
+This is the space into which you and your partner step as individuals and leave as a married couple; where you speak your vows, exchange rings, are handfasted (if you wish) and are married.

 This Circle can be as aesthetically complex or subtle as you like, can be pre-made or formed as part of the ceremony itself.
 Perhaps you create the Circle together with measured steps and the laying of stones?
 Or do family and friends come and lay coloured ribbons around you to acknowledge their loving support?